 When is Dialysis needed, and what are the procedures?

-- Hemodialysis: In this dialysis process, the blood is taken out of the body, cleaned via a filter, and returned into the body in a continuous process.
-This dialysis process can be done either at home or at a dialysis facility center.
+- Hemodialysis: In this process, the blood is taken out of the body, cleaned via a filter, and returned into the body in a continuous process.
+This process can be done either at home or at a dialysis facility center.

-- Peritoneal Dialysis: In this dialysis process, blood is cleaned in the body itself.
+- Peritoneal Dialysis: In this process, blood is cleaned in the body itself.
 A fluid is put into the abdomen to absorb waste from the blood.
 This fluid is then flushed out after a few hours along with the waste, and a fresh bag of fluid is dripped into the abdomen.
-Typically, this type of dialysis is performed at home.
+Typically, this type of is performed at home.

 Can I Pay for Dialysis without having Health Insurance?